Arts & Resilience series kicks-off with Fady Joudah

-The program’s first guest, Dr. Fady Joudah, treated the audience to “Poems of Suffering and Healing,” as he read from his books, The Earth in the Attic and Alight.
-A physician-poet, Dr. Joudah is an internist with Baylor St. Luke’s and has worked with Doctors Without Borders.
+The program’s first guest, Fady Joudah, MD, treated the audience to “Poems of Suffering and Healing,” as he read from his books, The Earth in the Attic and Alight.
+A physician-poet, Joudah is an internist with Baylor St. Luke’s and has worked with Doctors Without Borders.

 Joudah connects poetry with medical work

 A visit from award-winning Palestinian-American poet and physician Fady Joudah, MD, Sept.
 13 kicked off the first event in the Arts & Resilience Program – a series of events at McGovern Medical School designed to link the arts and humanities with medicine.

 Joudah, who won the 2007 Yale Series of Younger Poets Competition, recounted poetry and experiences from his life both inside and outside of medicine.
 He said being both a doctor and a writer means his life has been enriched in unique ways.